anypackage/anypackage/docs/en-US/about_Creating_Package_Providers.md

 ```

 If a `Source` method was successful `WriteSource` must be called with the source details.
-In the event a source is not found by the provider do not throw an exception as `UniversalPackageManager` will write an error.
+In the event a source is not found by the provider do not throw an exception as `AnyPackage` will write an error.

 The package source interfaces follow the structure as follows.